avnishere/Compute_Behaviour/README.md

 # Compute_Behaviour
-Computation Model of Behavioural Data
+Computational Models of Behavioural Data

 The drift diffusion process for decision modelling and the reinforcement learning based models are implemented on MATLAB.